goldstack/goldstack/docs/goldstack/getting-started/index.md

 ## 3. Build modules

-Next make sure that everything builds correctly by running the following in your project directory:
+Make sure that everything builds correctly by running the following in your project directory:

 ```bash
 yarn build